paulscherrerinstitute/tomorec/README.md

 amount of memory, if it is too much for the computer you are using, the analysis will fail.

-If everything went well, after 5 to 10 minnutes (depending on computing resources available) you will see a figure in the end that looks like this:
+If everything went well, after less than 5 minutes (again, depending on computing resources available) you will see a figure in the end that looks like
+this:

 ![final-figure](screenshots/final-figure.png)